-The council is required to follow the requirements of IFRS 15 Revenue from Contracts with Customers, however has concluded that the impact is not material.
-Therefore no changes have been made to the accounts as a result of this accounting standard being adopted in the 2018/19 Code.
+The council is required to follow the requirements of IFRS 15 Revenue from Contracts with Customers, however has concluded that the impact is not material and therefore no changes have been made to the accounts.

 9. Adjustments Between Accounting Basis and Funding Basis Under Regulations